Mercedes-Benz C-Class (W202)

-Mercedes-Benz W202 is the internal designation for a compact sedan/saloon manufactured and marketed by Mercedes-Benz 1993–2000, as the first generation of the C-Class, now in its fifth generation.
+Mercedes-Benz W202 is the internal designation for a compact sedan/saloon manufactured and marketed by Mercedes-Benz between 1992 and 2001, as the first generation of the C-Class, now in its fifth generation.
 Replacing the 190 series/W201 in June 1993, the C-Class sedan was Mercedes' entry-level model until 1997, when the company launched the A-Class.
 Production reached 1,847,382 over model years 1994–2000.

 Background

 Development started on a replacement to the 190 series in October 1986, with design work commencing in 1987 under Bruno Sacco.
 By 1988, the first full-scale models were made, narrowed to two design directions by December 1988.
 The design by Olivier Boulay was chosen in 1989 and the production design was frozen in January 1990, subsequently patented on 19 December 1990.
 Rough prototypes went into testing in 1989, with first production design prototypes commencing testing in 1990.

 Engines

 The C-Class debuted with a complete lineup of multi-valve engines.
 The family of four-cylinder petrol units, called M111, debuted in the C 180 (1.8 L, 122 PS), C 200 (2.0 L, 136 PS and C 220 (2.2 L, 150 PS, the only four-cylinder of the range sold in the U.S.).
 In 1997 the C 220 was replaced by the C 230, enlarged to 2.3 L displacement but with the same output, although with torque increased to 220 Nm.
 The C 280 was the high-end model of the class, with a four-valve-per-cylinder straight-six engine, capable of reaching 193 PS.

-Four-cylinder diesel models were equipped with the same OM601 engine of the 190, in the 2.0 L and 2.2 L versions.
-Many of these diesel variants were sold as taxis, due to their low fuel consumption and strong reliability.
-There were also more powerful OM605 five-cylinder engines which were available in naturally aspired (C 250 D) and turbocharged (C 250 TD) forms.
+Four-cylinder diesel models were equipped with the same OM601 engine of the 190, in the 2.0 L. Many of these diesel variants were sold as taxis, due to their low fuel consumption and strong reliability.
+There were also more powerful OM605 five-cylinder engines which were available in naturally aspirated (C 250 D) and turbocharged (C 250 TD) forms.
 The turbodiesel was introduced in 1995 and is one of the novelties in the engine range available from this year.
-The most important was a supercharged version of the M111 straight four, the C 230 Kompressor, using a Roots-type supercharger to generate 193 PS at 5300 rpm: Mercedes-Benz reused supercharger technology after 50 years.
+The most important was a supercharged version of the M111 straight four, the C 230 Kompressor, using a Roots-type supercharger to generate 193 PS at 5300 rpm: Mercedes-Benz was once again utilizing supercharger technology after 50 years.
 Due to the tax law in Italy and Portugal, models in those countries featured a supercharged version of the smaller 2.0 L (C 200 Kompressor), which had a similar output of the C 230 Kompressor.